-The use of Zileuton Extended-Release Tablets is contraindicated in patients with:
+The use of Zileuton extended-release tablets are contraindicated in patients with:

 Warnings and Precautions

-Assess hepatic function enzymes prior to initiation of, and during therapy with, Zileuton Extended-Release Tablets.
-Assess serum ALT before treatment begins, once a month for the first 3 months, every 2-3 months for the remainder of the first year, and periodically thereafter for patients receiving long-term Zileuton Extended-Release Tablets therapy.
-If clinical signs and/or symptoms of liver dysfunction develop (e.g., right upper quadrant pain, nausea, fatigue, lethargy, pruritus, jaundice, or “flu-like” symptoms) or transaminase elevations ≥5xULN occur, discontinue Zileuton Extended-Release Tablets and follow hepatic function enzymes until normal.
+Assess hepatic function enzymes prior to initiation of, and during therapy with, Zileuton extended-release tablets.
+Assess serum ALT before treatment begins, once a month for the first 3 months, every 2 to 3 months for the remainder of the first year, and periodically thereafter for patients receiving long-term Zileuton extended-release tablets therapy.
+If clinical signs and/or symptoms of liver dysfunction develop (e.g., right upper quadrant pain, nausea, fatigue, lethargy, pruritus, jaundice, or “flu-like” symptoms) or transaminase elevations ≥5xULN occur, discontinue Zileuton extended-release tablets and follow hepatic function enzymes until normal.

 In controlled and open-label clinical studies involving more than 5000 patients treated with Zileuton immediate-release tablets, the overall rate of ALT elevation ≥3xULN was 3.2%.
 In these trials, one patient developed symptomatic hepatitis with jaundice, which resolved upon discontinuation of therapy.
 An additional 3 patients with transaminase elevations developed mild hyperbilirubinemia that was less than 3xULN.
 There was no evidence of hypersensitivity or other alternative etiologies for these findings.

 Since treatment with Zileuton extended-release tablets may result in increased hepatic function enzymes and liver injury, Zileuton extended-release tablets should be used with caution in patients who consume substantial quantities of alcohol and/or have a past history of liver disease.